DEVESH-N2/repo/README.md

 This payload includes a fake listing where virus.exe is replaced with notvirus.pdf.
 The ANSI escape sequence \e[8m is used to hide all content after the comment section in the output.
 Consequently, the actual file listing is hidden, and our fake file listing is displayed.

 ## Result
-In the screenshot below, you can see a large gap between the output and the shell prompt.
+In the screenshot above, you can see a large gap between the output and the shell prompt.
 This gap is due to the original file listing being outputted but rendered invisible using \e[8m.
 While experienced command line users may find this suspicious, less experienced users could easily be tricked.

 ## Conclusion